BMW GS series: First Generation Boxer: 1980 - 1996 "Airhead"

-The first shaft driven GS model was the R80G/S with a 797.5 cc air-cooled, flat-twin boxer engine.
-The BMW 247 engine, which was also fitted to many other bikes in the BMW range, is known as an airhead, because it relies on airflow across the cylinder heads and cylinder 'barrels' to provide most of the cooling for the engine.
-The most valued version was the R80G/S-PD "Paris-Dakar" model featuring a larger tank, which was launched in celebration of the R80G/S wins in the Paris Dakar Rally.
-In certain markets, a 649.6 cc R65GS version was also available.
-These early machines used a combined rear suspension and drive swingarm called a Monolever.
+The first BMW GS model was the R80G/S powered by a 797.5 cm³ air-cooled, 2 cylinder boxer engine.
+It was powered by the BMW 247 engine which was also fitted to many other bikes in the BMW range of the time.
+This engine is known as the "airhead" because it relies on airflow across both the cylinders and cylinder heads to provide the majority of its cooling.
+These early models used a combined rear suspension, drive shaft and swingarm called a "Monolever".

+The most collectible model of this generation is probably the R80G/S "Paris-Dakar" model featuring a larger fuel tank, a single seat and a luggage rack.
+This model was launched in celebration of the R80G/S wins in the Paris Dakar Rally.

+In certain markets a smaller 649.6 cm³ R65GS version was also available.
+With a lower power output of 20 kW, this was targeted at riders with restricted licenses and was also sold to some nations' military forces.

-In 1987, the G/S name was changed to GS with the S meaning "Sport" rather than "Straße" and the Monolever was replaced with the Paralever swingarm, which included a torque arm intended to lessen shaft effect and strengthen the swingarm-to-final drive connection.
-The new bikes were produced with engines of 797.5 cc (R80GS) or 980 cc (R100GS).
+In 1987 the G/S name was changed to GS (see above) and the Monolever was replaced with the "Paralever" swingarm.
+This system included a torque arm intended to lessen shaft effect and strengthen the swingarm to final-drive connection.
+A host of other updates included a bigger subframe, a new front fork and tubeless rims.
+The new bikes were produced with engines of 797.5 cm³ (R80GS) and 980 cm³ (R100GS).

+BMW "Paralever" swingarm and final-drive.

-Production of the standard machines stopped in 1995 with the R100GS-PD (unofficially Paris Dakar), but special "Kalahari" and "Basic" editions were made available in 1996 and 1997, which ended airhead GS production.
+Production of the standard machines stopped in 1995 with the R100GS Paris-Dakar, but special "Kalahari" and "Basic" editions were produced until December 1996, which ended airhead GS production.

-Airhead models still have a very strong following among adventure motorcyclists, due in part to the design of the machine being easy to access and simple to service, but also solid and reliable design concept.